-Dr. Owen Capocyan's specialties are family medicine and geriatrics (elderly care).
-He practices in Odessa, TX and Rosenberg, TX.
+Dr. Owen Capocyan's medical specialty is family medicine and geriatrics (elderly care).
 Dr. Capocyan attended medical school at the University of Santo Tomas Faculty of Medicine and Surgery.
-He accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.

 Conditions / Treatments

 Medicare Patient Conditions

 Years Since Graduation

 Geriatrics is the subspecialty of internal medicine that provides primary care to older adults.
 Physical health tends to decline with age, and geriatricians work to manage such age-related concerns as chronic illness, frailty, multiple medications, and declining mental health to keep seniors as active and independent as possible.

 Some of the most common concerns seen by a geriatrician include: